gsec/eZchat/README.md

 As we are still in heavy development, you might want to check [Travis](https://travis-ci.org/gsec/eZchat) to see the current build status of the continuous integration server.

+Finally, you can dive in the doc strings and inheritance diagrams over at [ReadtheDocs](ezchat.readthedocs.org)